DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_AveragingMethods.rst

     :width: 400

 It is thus clear that the fiber along the *z* axis results in a transverse-isotropic behavior in the X-Y plane.

+Actually, a quicker way to compute the average from a finite set of orientations is to pass them as the averaging function, e.g.:

+    >>> Chill = C.Hill_average(C, orientations=rotations)

 Plotting Voigt, Reuss and Hill averages at once
 ===============================================